cudail/snolf-rb2/README.md

 ## Changelog

+v2.21
+* Snolf can mulligan out of objects the player attaches to like rollout rocks or swings

 v2.20
 * The mulligan hint is no longer displayed when Snolf is on a waterslide or rollout rock

 v2.19
 * You can now hold down when shooting to only drive along one axis